 - Public Health Research

-A full companion website accompanies the book, with teaching notes for lecturers and online resources for students.
+A full companion website accompanies the book, with a range of teaching materials for lecturers and online learning resources for students.

-It will be an ideal companion for undergraduate and postgraduate students on health programmes.
-The book will also be valuable reading for researchers, academics, managers and practitioners working across the healthcare field.
+It is an ideal companion for undergraduate and postgraduate students on health programmes.
+The book is also valuable reading for researchers, academics, managers and practitioners working across the healthcare field.